saykig/Aldera/README.md

 `aldera map <source> [target]` is read-only and inspects assertions involving the source or between the specified records.

 `aldera search` supports dataset, place, date range, actor, relation, and source-identifier filters.
 Pass another bundle with `--data-dir`.

-## Scope

-This first vertical slice has no graphical frontend, database, network ingestion, policy evaluator, DSL, or inherited product corpus.
-Real-data access and licensing decisions are intentionally future work.